 $ sudo apt install atril

-That was an overview of some of the most preferred and handy PDF Viewers you can consider installing on your Ubuntu / Debian Linux system/.
-As you have noted, the features are similar in most of these PDF viewers and you are certainly spoilt for choice.
+That was an overview of some of the most preferred and handy PDF Viewers you can consider installing on your Ubuntu or Debian Linux system.
+As you have noted, the features are similar in most of these PDF viewers and you are certainly spoiled for choice.